 - Preheat the oven to 350°F (177°C) and line a sheet pan with parchment paper.

-- To a large bowl, add the almond flour, oat flour, cocoa powder, flaxseed, baking soda and salt and whisk very well, breaking up any lumps.
+- To a large bowl, add the almond flour, oat flour, cocoa powder, flaxseed, baking soda and salt and espresso (if using) and whisk very well, breaking up any lumps.

 - To a separate bowl, combine the syrup, applesauce, almond butter and vanilla and whisk until smooth.